How many inches in a cubic foot?

 Here’s the real reason this conversion matters: precision.

 In construction, woodworking, or even shipping, mixing up cubic feet and cubic inches can lead to costly mistakes.
-Day to day, if you’re ordering materials by the cubic foot but your tools measure in cubic inches, you need to convert accurately.
+If you’re ordering materials by the cubic foot but your tools measure in cubic inches, you need to convert accurately.
 Otherwise, you might order too much — or not enough.

 Or think about it this way: your new refrigerator is listed as having 20 cubic feet of capacity.
-Consider this: you want to compare it to an older model listed in cubic inches.
-You multiply 20 × 1,728 and get 34,560 cubic inches.
+You want to compare it to an older model listed in cubic inches.
+Think about it: you multiply 20 × 1,728 and get 34,560 cubic inches.
 Now you’re speaking the same language, and you can make a fair comparison.

 This kind of conversion isn’t just academic.
-Still, it’s necessary.
-In practice, it’s practical.
+Day to day, it’s practical.
+It’s necessary.
 And it’s easy to get wrong if you’re not thinking in three dimensions.

 How to Convert Between Cubic Feet and Cubic Inches